garystafford/restify-mongo-typescript-demo/README.md

 _Work in progress..._

-Example of a simple microservice, written with Node.js 8, Restify 6, Mongoose 4 for MongoDB, and Typescript 2.6.
+Example of a simple microservice, written with Node.js 8.x, Restify 6.x, Mongoose 4.x for MongoDB, and Typescript 2.6.
 Original project structure based on [restify-typescript-seed](https://github.com/sulhome/restify-typescript-seed) GitHub project.

+Project built in Visual Studio 2017 on Windows using the TypeScript Node.js template.

 ## Working with Project